Paul Aron: FIA Formula 3 Championship

 In November 2021, Aron partook in the post-season test with Prema Racing on Day 2 and Day 3.

 At the end of September 2022, Aron again took part in the FIA Formula 3 post-season test with Prema, contesting on all three days.
-During the following month, the team confirmed that Aron had signed up to compete in the 2023 F3 season.
+During the following month, the team confirmed that Aron had signed up to compete in the 2023 F3 season, partnering FREC rival Dino Beganovic and GB3 champion Zak O'Sullivan.